-Let your doctor know if you feel breathless.
-Other conditions, such as anaemia or a lung infection, may also make you feel short of breath, and these can often be treated.
+- Treating other conditions – other conditions, such as anaemia or a lung infection, may also make you feel short of breath, and these can often be treated.

-Use a recliner chair to help you sleep in a more upright position.
+- Sleep in a chair – use a recliner chair to help you sleep in a more upright position.

-Lean forward on a table with an arm crossed over a pillow to allow your breathing muscles to relax.
+- Relax on a pillow – lean forward on a table with an arm crossed over a pillow to allow your breathing muscles to relax.

 Difficulty sleeping may be caused by pain, breathlessness, anxiety or depression.
 Some medicines can also disrupt sleep.
 If you already had sleep problems before the mesothelioma diagnosis, these can become worse.

 Getting a better night's sleep